 As a visiting scholar at the Science and Justice Research Center, I studied critical social science (mainly feminist science and technology studies, critical anthropology, and political ecology).
-This experience has broadened my methodology to include qualitative analysis (particularly case studies and situational analysis, a grounded theory method) and allows me not only to study complex social-ecological systems, but also to investigate the processes and methods we use to understand these systems and ourselves.
+This experience has broadened my methodology to include qualitative analysis (particularly case studies, situational analysis — a grounded theory method — and autoethnography) and allows me not only to study complex social-ecological systems, but also to investigate the processes and methods we use to understand these systems and ourselves.
+As a researcher at the UC Davis Center for Community and Citizen Science, I both assist community based research projects and also study the process of participatory science.

 Citizen and Community Science Terminology*